sstephenson/bats/README.md

 }
 ```

-On failure, this option displays the substring in addition.
+On failure, the substring is displayed in addition (if not already
+displayed by other options).

 ```
 -- output should not contain substring --